louwrentius/fio-plot/README.md

 This is how I understand queue depths and the impact on performance.

+### Dependancies

+Fio-plot requires 'matplotlib' and 'numpy' to be installed.

 ### Usage

 	usage: fio_plot [-h] [-i INPUT_DIRECTORY] [-T TITLE] [-s SOURCE] [-L] [-l]